kilianc/rtail/README.md

 > already have installed works against a v2 server unchanged.
 Everything else
 > on this branch is subject to change until 2.0.0 ships.
 >
-> **Where it is:** P0 (Go port), P1 (durable Parquet storage), P2 (SQL search)
-> and P3 (compaction and retention) are done. `--data` keeps your logs across
+> **Where it is:** P0–P4 are done. `--data` keeps your logs across restarts as
-> restarts as plain Parquet, compacts them in the background, expires them on
+> plain Parquet, compacts them in the background, expires them on a schedule,
-> a schedule, and lets you search them with a filter bar or raw SQL.
-The new
+> and the explorer searches them with a filter bar, a brushable histogram and
-> interface that makes all of it pleasant to use is P4, and is not here yet —
-> today the search API is an API.
+> a field sidebar.
+What is left before 2.0.0 is the other ingest protocols
+> (OTLP, HTTP, syslog) and the operational edges.

 `rtail` is a command line utility that grabs every line in `stdin` and broadcasts it over **UDP**.
 That's it.
 Nothing fancy.
 Nothing complicated.
 Tail log files, app output, or whatever you wish, using `rtail` broadcasting to an `rtail-server` – See multiple streams in the browser, in realtime.